kyphan38/web/assets/docs/study/vault/6-assess-vault-tokens.md

 vault token create -policy=training
 ```

-## Create a Token based on Use Cases
+## Create a Token Based on Use Cases

 Long-Running Application